Window Condensation: Causes and Remedies

 The key lies in controlling the humidity inside your home.
 First, let’s understand where the moisture comes from.
 During the hot humid summer, your house absorbs moisture.
 The same principle applies to a newly constructed or remodeled home, due to the abundance of moisture from the building materials used in construction.

 During the beginning of the winter when you start to heat your home, condensation occurs.
 After a few weeks, your home will begin to dry out and you’ll see less condensation.
 Opening a window briefly is a quick temporary solution.
-The dryer cold air will enter the room while the moist air is allowed to escape.
+The drier cold air will enter the room while the moist air is allowed to escape.

 - Cracking open a window or door daily to air out your house.